shoui520/shoui520.github.io/docs/reading.md

 ![VN 1](img/vn1.jpg)
 *Visual Novel: Angel Beats! -1st beat-*

 Visual Novels are very good if you hate reading books.
 It's helped supercharge my reading as I usually get bored quickly reading light novels.
-It's to watching anime with Japanese subtitles.
-It is also for making [AnimeCards](https://www.animecards.site) and also serve as semi-listening semi-reading immersion.
+It's similar to watching anime with Japanese subtitles.
+It is also good for making [AnimeCards](https://www.animecards.site) from and also serve as semi-listening semi-reading immersion.
-Make sure you have texthooking setup, you can find out how to do that on the animecards site.
+Make sure you have texthooking setup, you can find out how to do that [here](/vn).
 To get good at reading visual novels, you just need to read more, you just need to read a lot